Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_crabsandfire_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_crabsandfire_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_crabsandfire_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_crabsandfire_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_crabsandfire_crab_count_ - Default: - The number of crabs to spawn.\
 _randomat_crabsandfire_fire_count_ - Default: - The amount of fire to spawn.\
 _randomat_crabsandfire_fire_length_ - Default: - How long the fire should last.\